 Speed, low costs and continuation of viable businesses characterize the top-performing economies.
 How efficient are insolvency proceedings in Azerbaijan?
-According to data collected by Doing Business, resolving insolvency takes 2.7 years on average and costs 8% of the debtor's estate.
-The average recovery rate is 29.7 cents on the dollar.
+According to data collected by Doing Business, resolving insolvency takes 2.7 years on average and costs 8% of the debtor's estate, with the most likely outcome being that the company will be sold as

-Globally, Azerbaijan stands at 95 in the ranking of 183 economies on the ease of resolving insolvency (figure 11.1).
+Globally, Azerbaijan stands at 95 in the ranking of 185 economies on the ease of resolving insolvency (figure 11.1).
 The rankings for comparator economies and the regional average ranking provide other useful benchmarks for assessing the efficiency of insolvency proceedings in Azerbaijan.